 Another popular spot is the Rainbow Trout Farm east of Sandy.
 It's a great place to spend the day, as ten ponds offer a range of opportunities.
 Some ponds are perfect for kids as the fish bite quickly.
 If someone wants a bit more of a challenge, head over to pond six where the lunkers live.
 Trout up to 24 inches live here and generally take a bit of coaxing to bite.
 The expansive grounds are perfect for a picnic, while the hospitality room complete with built in kitchen is a great setting for a family gathering.
 They, too, provide all the tackle and clean the fish for you, and no license is required.

-If you're looking for some other angling opportunities, be sure to check out our online Fish Finder, which lets you search through a large selection of options to tailor the perfect fishing expedition.
-If you want to combine that with an awesome camping trip, here's all the campsites in Mt.
+If you want to combine fishing with an awesome camping trip, here's all the campsites in Mt.
 Hood Territory.
 Good luck out there and remember, a bad day fishing beats a good day working.